Remarkables fatal fall: 'A guide's worst nightmare' - rescuer

 By Katie Todd for RNZ

-The death of two climbers in a fall on the Remarkables was tragic, and a guide's worst nightmare, says the alpine rescue specialist first on the scene.
+The two climbers' death yesterday was tragic, and a guide's worst nightmare, says the alpine rescue specialist first on the scene.

 Two men were on a climbing tour of the popular Grand Traverse route yesterday when they fell from the Grand Alta Ridge and died shortly before midday, tied together.